dlr-gtlab/gtlab-core/docs/user/scripting/types/calculators.rst

 Calculators
 ^^^^^^^^^^^

-The Python Script Calculator can be integrated into a workflow like any other calculator.
+A calculator, in general, is a workflow element that performs a specific, predefined operation, such as a mathematical computation or a transformation of data.
-Unlike other calculators with fixed, predefined behavior (e.g., specific computations or other operations), the Python Script Calculator is flexible in its behavior: it runs a user-defined Python script.
+The Python Script Calculator extends this concept by providing a flexible calculator whose behavior is not fixed.
+Instead, it executes a user-defined Python script.

-New calculation methods can thus be integrated into workflows during GTlab runtime.
-This makes the Python Script Calculator particularly useful for prototyping new calculators and quickly testing alternative calculation methods.
+This makes the Python Script Calculator particularly useful for prototyping new calculation methods, experimenting with alternative approaches, or integrating custom logic directly at runtime.

+Within the script, all data model packages of the current project are accessible by their package name.
+This allows reading and modifying the data objects’ properties and using them directly in custom calculations.

 The Python Script Calculator provides a configuration dialog with an integrated script editor, where the Python script executed by the calculator can be created, edited, and tested.